Emergency loans: What they are and how to get one

 Emergency funds

-Once you’ve established a plan of action, consider opening a separate bank account.
-Putting your emergency savings into a separate, high-yield savings account could help you avoid spending that money on nonemergencies.
-You can also set up direct deposit to have money automatically put into your account.
-You may also want to add extra income from things like tax refunds, side hustles and bonuses to help you reach your financial goals faster.
+Once you’ve established a plan of action, consider putting your emergency savings into a separate, high-yield savings account to help you avoid spending that money on nonemergencies.
+You can also set up direct deposit so money automatically goes into your account, and you can add in extra income from tax refunds, side hustles and bonuses to help reach your financial goals faster.

 Is an emergency loan necessary?